jjmartinodev/anylist/README.md

  AnyList works as a Vec<T> but without generics in it's type.

- the only issue this creates is having to use the correct type in every function because all of them(except for pop and drop) need a generic.
+ the only issue this creates is having to use the correct type in every function because all of them need a generic.

- this also used raw allocation, and the data references you can get from functions can get duplicated thus breaking rust's memory safety rules.

  capacity increments using a fibonacci sequence.